There is a lot of talk about boundaries these days. I talk about them all the time.

 Yes, yes, this feels awkward and weird and no one talks to people that way, etc., etc., but is what you are doing now getting you what you want?
 Everything new feels awkward, especially learning a new language.

 Boundaries protect the world from us.
 What's that, you say??
-How does the world need protecting from me; the world offends me, not the other way around?
+How does the world need protecting from me; the world offends me, not the other way around!
 Take a minute, tamp down that self-righteous indignation and ask yourself if you have ever behaved badly.
-Cut in line, taken something that wasn't yours, said something mean, hurt someone you loved.
+Cut in line, taken something that wasn't yours, said something mean, hurt someone.
 Just as you need some walls against the world, it needs some against your worst self on your worst day.
-Terry Real calls it an internal protection, like our skin--it holds us in and contains us from spilling our guts.
+Terry Real calls it an internal protection--our skin--that holds us in and stops us from spilling our guts.

 Boundaries help us connect.
 Yes, they are there to protect us, but they also allow us to truly connect with others.
 When we say yes and we really mean it, we are there 100% for someone.
 And when we say no--kindly, firmly--we are there, 100% for ourselves.
 We are free to connect with others, fearless and free and moving through the world with love.